juneau-project/juneau/docs/source/developers.md

 ## Installing

-Run `pip install -e .[dev]` to get all the production requirements plus the development requirements (testing, linting, etc.)
+Run `pip install -e .[dev]` to get all the production requirements plus the development requirements (testing, linting, etc).

 ## Docs